10 Tips for Writing Awesome Fashion Copy

-Do you have clothing or accessories you’re trying to sell but your marketing materials are less than, well, fashionable?
+Do you have clothing, shoes or accessories you’re trying to sell but your marketing materials are less than, well, fashionable?

 Maybe your product descriptions are not as enticing as they could be.

 Or perhaps your web copy about your products is less than riveting.